 The school nurse or designee will be available to check your child’s hair for readmission between 8:00 AM and 9:00 AM only.
 The only exception is afternoon kindergarten.

 The parent or guardian must accompany his/her child to school to be re-checked.
-If the problem still exists, the child will not be permitted to stay at school.
+If the problem still exists, the school nurse or designee will work with parent or guardian on next steps.

 Please remember that we have the best interest of your child in mind and that regular school attendance without discomfort or distraction is critical to educational success.